 I had back problems for the next week because of the chair I slept in. – Jody

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Philadelphia Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Philadelphia International Airport.

 What to Expect

 Long and slow security lines are fairly typical, so arrive early for peace of mind.
 Once inside Security, you’ll have a solid selection of eateries, shops, and cafes, depending on your terminal.
 The airport’s “street pricing” policy means that airport prices are the same as outside the airport.
-For a 24 hour food option, head to the entrance of Terminal C. Travellers appreciate the free WiFi and the mix of decent seating (which you’ll have to seek out).
+For dining options, plan ahead as there are no restaurants open 24 hours.
+Travellers appreciate the free WiFi and the mix of decent seating (which you’ll have to seek out).
 If you want to upgrade your layover experience, economy class travellers can pay to enter a few airport lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Many international departures plus frequent flight delays add up to plenty of travellers looking for a place to rest, by day and night.
 Overnight campers will be more comfortable inside Security, especially in Terminal C. If you are stuck pre-Security, head to the walkways or the International Arrivals Hall in Terminal A for decent sleep spots.
 Common complaints from travellers are the cold temps, bright lighting, and loud noise – nothing that an extra layer or two, an eye mask, or noise cancelling headphones can’t fix.
-We’ve also heard that the information desks in Terminals C and F hand out free sleep kits with a blanket and a pillow.
 Explore our guide to sleeping in Philadelphia Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, check into the micro-hotel located in the Secure area of Terminal A-B or the traditional hotel, connected to Terminal B. Otherwise, free shuttles offer transfers to nearby hotels.
 See our Airport Hotels section below for more info.

 Pay-per-use, Single Visit Passes & Lounge Memberships